Morris Middle School

 Additionally, the leadership team links all training throughout the school year to our campus goals.
 Walk-throughs, coaching cycles, data meetings, and pre-unit meetings address elements of our campus focus.
 This year we are focusing on the unfair advantage each of us brings to the table and how we can better meet the needs of students when we use these unfair advantages to help all students, not just those in our classroom.
 Detailed reviews of our data led to the focus on building literacy and providing academic growth for all students.
 Each member on the team plays an important role in this process.
 We share students in enrichment/intervention, and we share strategies.
 In addition to these processes, we meet weekly as a leadership team to discuss various items including where we have identified classroom and content learning team struggles.
 We ensure we are all on the same page with collaborative team expectations and meet with team leads to maintain clear communication and focus.
 This practice has helped support the growth of new and/or struggling teams.

 We also have two campus intervention teachers that focus on student growth and data.
 We added the program this year to address our deficit in Academic Growth and Closing the Gaps.
 Intervention teachers attend all data meetings with the learning teams and monitor student data on essential outcomes (EO’s).
 In addition to meeting with the leadership team, the intervention team meets each week to discuss student progress and data as it relates to each content area and creates a plan that is personalized for a group of students that have indicated, through data, extra help is needed to master essential outcomes.
 They play a key role in providing small group, Tier II intervention for students who do not demonstrate mastery on EO’s.
 They also provide reassessment for students to determine who needs to be pulled again in class.
+We have also established a Tier III math and reading class aimed at improving reading levels and math fluency through LLI and teaching prerequisit skills to EO's.

 At Morris, we have the vision that “All Means All” when it comes to student progress.
 This ranges from the front office staff and how they greet parents and give information, to the instructional paraprofessionals who are in the classrooms working with students.
 We met with and trained the front office staff by bringing in a Chick-fil-A representative to discuss customer service and culture perception and impressions of Morris.
 In addition, we meet with and train all instructional paraprofessionals to be positive, attentive, and cognizant of student data.
 We ask that all instructional paraprofessionals attend content learning team meetings, as well as any content training, on district-wide staff development days.